AntiCodeer/java_DSA/README.md

 - Q17.
 Check the No of Vowel And Consonent in A String.
 - Q18.
 Check if a number is Perfect No or Not.
 - Q19.
 Check Wheather a Year is a Leap Year or No.
+- Q20. xyz is allowed to go out with his friends only on the even days of a given month.
+Write a program to count the number of days he can go out in the month of August.